mfeineis/elmanac/design-docs/01-status-quo.md

 * Employee Y wants to use Elm in my company

 What answers will they seek?
-* Does Elm really have feature X and how is it achieved?
 * Can I use Elm in my team without a full rewrite?
 * How stable is Elm and what is the SLA?
 * Who else is using this?